Should I Become a Phlebotomist?

 Step 2: Gain Training in the Field

-Completing a postsecondary education program is not required for employment in the field; however, obtaining one will prepare you for certification and help with job opportunities.
-Certification may be strongly preferred by employers.
-A phlebotomy certificate program will cover topics in phlebotomy techniques, first aid and CPR, phlebotomy concepts and allied health.
+Completing a postsecondary education program is not required for employment in the field.
+However, obtaining one will prepare you for certification and help with job opportunities.
+A phlebotomy certificate program will cover topics in phlebotomy techniques, first aid and CPR, phlebotomy concepts, and allied health.

 While those who enroll in a certificate program will have the opportunity to participate in an internship, others may receive phlebotomy training in a medical setting.
 Some formal training will be required for certification and employment.
 Both an internship and training program will take place in a medical setting and provide individuals with the knowledge and skills necessary to begin working in the field.

-Phlebotomy certification is available through a number of organizations, including the American Society of Clinical Pathology (ASCP), American Society for Phlebotomy Technicians (ASPT) and American Medical Technologist (AMT).
+Professional certification is strongly preferred by most employers, and phlebotomists who earn certification will be able to expand job opportunities, enjoy increased job security, and further advance their careers.
+Phlebotomy certification is available through a number of organizations, including the American Society of Clinical Pathology (ASCP), American Society for Phlebotomy Technicians (ASPT), and American Medical Technologists (AMT).
 All organizations require that applicants have a high school diploma and completed training in the field, either through an educational program or work experience.
-Phlebotomists will also need to pass a certification exam that will ensure they understand phlebotomy techniques and procedures, medical terminology, infection control, safety measures and specimen collection.
+Phlebotomists will also need to pass a certification exam that will ensure they understand phlebotomy techniques and procedures, medical terminology, infection control, safety measures, and specimen collection.